LiaPlayground/BerLearn-Talk-2019/README.md

 -->

-# LiaScript - An open-courSe development system
+# LiaScript - An Open-courSe development system

 > **1.** Use the arrow buttons above for navigation
 >